This policy was last updated on: 12th August 2020

 PURPOSE OF THIS PRIVACY NOTICE

 For the purpose of the relevant data protection regulations, HyperJar Limited is the “data controller” of your personal data.
+This means that we decide on the purpose for which your personal data is processed.

 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this policy.
 If you have any questions, including any requests to exercise your legal rights, please contact the data privacy manager using the details set out below.